Deep-MI/hipsta/TUTORIAL.md

 Holes in the surfaces can be the result of less than optimal image preprocessing.
-We recommend to try adjusting the width and threshold for the gausian filter using the `--gauss-filter-size` argument, and optionally to employ additional smoothing along the longitudinal axis using the `--long-filter` flag (which can be fine-tuned using the `--long-filter-size` argument).
+We recommend to try adjusting the width and threshold for the gaussian filter using the `--gauss-filter-size` argument, and optionally to employ additional smoothing along the longitudinal axis using the `--long-filter` flag (which can be fine-tuned using the `--long-filter-size` argument).
 It may also help to change the surface extraction algorithm using the `--mca` argument.